May 22, 2023

 The vast majority of business credit cards require a personal guarantee.
 Keep in mind that when you make a personal guarantee, you’re turning business liabilities into personal liabilities.

-This could backfire in the long-term; after all, when you turn business liabilities into personal liabilities, you’re responsible to make the payments if your business cannot.
+This could backfire in the long term; after all, when you turn business liabilities into personal liabilities, you’re responsible to make the payments if your business cannot.
+This will also affect your personal credit score.

 But it doesn’t have to be all doom and gloom.
-If you find your business in a tough spot financially, it may be best to consider modern lending options, like those offered by Ramp.
-Ramp gives you access to the capital you need without a personal guarantee requirement.
+If your business credit score isn’t strong yet, it may be best to consider modern lending options, like those offered by Ramp.
+Ramp gives you access to the capital you need with no personal guarantee requirement.

 Before you apply, carefully consider what your business needs and what you want from a credit card.
 For example:

-• Do you need multiple cardholders: If you plan on empowering your employees with spending accounts, you’ll need to make sure the account you choose offers employee cards.
+• Multiple cardholders: If you plan on empowering your employees with spending accounts, you’ll need to make sure the account you choose offers employee cards.

 • Expense management tools: Some modern LLC cards (like Ramp) come with several tools to help you manage and optimize your business expenses.